 That’s right, on March 1st we’ll be saying “toodle-oo” to Yahoo.

-At present, search rankings for both Yahoo and Yahoo Local are featured in our Local Search Rank Checker and Local Search Audit reports, but from March 1st, 2020, these reports will only return results from the search engines that our customers tell us really matter to them: Google, Google Maps, Google Mobile, Bing, and Bing Local.
+At present, search rankings for both Yahoo and Yahoo Local are featured in our Local Rank Tracker and Local Search Audit reports, but from March 1st, 2020, these reports will only return results from the search engines that our customers tell us really matter to them: Google, Google Maps, Google Mobile, Bing, and Bing Local.

 Why are we removing Yahoo from reports?